chrisriesgo/repro/XS_Caching/README.md

 This is a super simple hello world application.
 It uses a TextView to display a plain old hello world message via a string resource.

-In order to test that the Resources/values/strings.xml is being cached, I'm copying a new one over it via a Copy command from another project.
+In order to test that `Resources/values/strings.xml` is being cached, I'm copying a new one over it via a BeforeBuild Target Copy command from the `_Build` project.

+The behavior you should notice is the app will read _Hello World, HelloAndroid!_ instead of _Hello World, HelloXS_Caching!_.
+My expectation is that the file should overwrite the Android resource, and be pulled into the app during the build process.
+It, however, isn't.